 The Migration Agency processes the application

-If you have applied for a work permit before your residence permit for studies expires you are entitled to work while waiting for a decision.
+If you have applied for a work permit before your residence permit for studies expires and you have completed at least 30 credits in university college studies or one semester of postgraduate studies in Sweden, you are entitled to work while waiting for a decision.

-For the Swedish Migration Agency to make a decision about your application, all the details need to be filled in and all necessary documents attached.
+For the Migration Agency to make a decision about your application, all the details need to be filled in and all necessary documents enclosed.
 This means that the processing time will be shorter if all the necessary information is included from the start than if information is added afterwards.

 Note that the Migration Agency may in some cases need to further examine your application even if you have included all the required information and documents.

 If you are granted a permit for more than three months you will receive a residence permit card.
 The card proves that you have permission to reside in Sweden and contains information such as your fingerprints and a photograph.
 You therefore need to book an appointment at the Migration Agency to be photographed and fingerprinted as soon as possible.
 You need to do this even if you have previously had a residence permit card, as your photograph and fingerprints are not saved.

 You will receive an email confirming that a decision has been made.
 The actual decision is then sent to your address in Sweden.
 Your employer will also receive a notification about the decision by mail.
 When the residence permit card is ready it is sent to you within about a week.

 If you cannot apply online you fill in the form Application for Swedish work permit, 149011.
 If your family in Sweden also needs residence permits each family member must submit their own application.
 The application form specifies which documents to enclose.